-Here are a couple of portraits I have been working on recently, both of which I enjoyed working on, but which could not be more different.
+Here are a couple of recent portraits, both of which I enjoyed working on, but which could not be more different.

 The first image was taken a couple of years ago at Cantigny Park, in Wheaton, Illinois.
 Cantigny is the former estate of Col Robert R. McCormick, who was publisher and editor of the Chicago Tribune until his death in 1955.
 The estate features his mansion, gardens, and grounds, and also hosts the First Division Museum.
 It is a venue for many events, including the Revolutionary War encampment and battle re-enactment that I attended on this occasion.
 This particular image was taken on Kodak Portra 160 with available lighting on a Hasselblad 500CM and a 80mm Zeiss lens.
 I scanned the negative on my Epson 700 flatbed scanner and processed the image in Capture One Pro and Photoshop; the image is heavily cropped to eliminate distracting modern elements and to simplify the composition.